 A Self-Directed Roth IRA LLC offers one the ability to use his or her retirement funds to make almost any type of investment on their own without requiring the consent of any custodian or person tax-free!
 The IRS only describes the type of investments that are prohibited, which are very few.
+Self-Directed Roth IRA investments can range from stocks and bonds to real estate and cryptocurrencies.

 - Residential or commercial real estate